-The FASB also issued SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans- an amendment of FASB Statement Nos.
+The FASB also issued SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans - an amendment of FASB Statement Nos.
 87, 88, 106 and 132(R) (SFAS 158), in September 2006.
 This Statement requires recognition of the funded status of a benefit plan in the statement of financial position.
 The Statement also requires recognition in other comprehensive income of certain gains and losses that arise during the period but are deferred under current pension accounting rules, as well as modifies the timing of reporting.
-SFAS 158 provides recognition and disclosure elements to be effective for fiscal years ending after December 15, 2006 and measurement elements to be effective for fiscal years ending after December 15, 2008.
-The Company recognized the funded status of its benefit plans in its Consolidated Balance Sheet as of December 31, 2006.
+SFAS 158 provides recognition and disclosure elements to be effective for fiscal years ending after December 15, 2006 and measurement elements to be effective for fiscal years ending after December 15, 2006 and measurement elements in its Consolidated Balance Sheet as of December 31, 2006.
 See Note 20 - Employee Benefit Plans for additional information about the impact of SFAS 158 on the Company's pension and other postretirement plans.